 Library of Congress

 Acushnet’s Laura Keene (1826-1873) is best known as an actress who starred in Our American Cousin at Ford’s Theater the night President Lincoln was assassinated.
 Much more than an actress, she was an entrepreneur, playwright, director and theater manager.
-Laura Keene Street, named in her honor, is located near her beloved property, Riverside Lawn in Acushnet.
+Laura Keene Avenue, named in her honor, is located near her beloved property, Riverside Lawn in Acushnet.

 Laura Keene (1826-1873) was reportedly born Mary Frances Moss on July 20, 1826 in Winchester, England.
 After performing on the London stage, she came to America in 1852.
 She was best known for performing in Our American Cousin on the night Lincoln was assassinated at Ford’s Theater in Washington, D.C., but there was more to her life than just that one incident.